Vmohan5072/Mythbot/README.md

 ## API Call Rate Limiting

-- **Rate Limits**: The bot properly paces API calls to the Riot Games API to avoid hitting rate limits.
+- **Rate Limits**: The bot properly paces API calls to the Riot Games API to avoid hitting personal API rate limits.
-- **Error Handling**: The bot handles 429 rate limit errors by retrying the request after the recommended delay.
+- **Error Handling**: The bot handles 429 rate limit errors by automatically retrying the request after a delay.

-## Coming Soon

-- **Server Leaderboard**: A leaderboard in a server that displays the Discord users with the highest ranks, as well as the top champion masteries.